awayjs/docs/README.md

 This will generate a bin folder with the documentation.
 Note that you will have to repeat the above commands each time you want to get the latest docs.

+Another alternative for obtaining a local copy of the docs is to checkout the gh-pages branch, or download the zip file for the branch.

 ## Custom Typedoc Implementation/Theme